TUDelftNAS/Delftvisor/design/design.md

  - capabilities = 0, Statistics are currently not in the scope of this project.
 The IP_REASM should be set if all underlying switches implement it.

 ### GetConfigRequest
-Send a GetConfigResponse with the fragmentations_flags & and the miss_send_len minimum.
+Send a GetConfigResponse with the fragmentations_flags & (and operation) and the miss_send_len minimum.

 ### SetConfig
 Drop and do nothing.
 Since this affects all packet handling on the switch which may be used by multiple slices is it not sensible to actually pass this on.